KarMiles/polish-girl-painting/README.md

 - Stripe (https://stripe.com/docs) - used for management of e-commerce transactions

 ### Data storage
-- Cloudinary (https://cloudinary.com) - service used for storing and access to dynamic images.
+- SQLite (https://www.sqlite.org/) - used as a local database.
-- Postgres (https://www.postgresql.org/) - the deployed project on Heroku uses the Postgres database.
+- Postgres (https://www.postgresql.org/) - the deployed project on Heroku uses the Postgres database on [ElephantSQL](https://www.elephantsql.com/) cloud service.
-- AWS Amazon (https://aws.amazon.com/) - service added for Heroku deployment for static and dynamic files.
+- AWS Amazon (https://aws.amazon.com/) - service added to Heroku deployment for hosting static and dynamic files.
-- SQLite (https://www.sqlite.org/) - used as local database.

-### Validation
-- HTML Markup Validation Service (https://validator.w3.org/) - for validating HTML code.
-- CSS Validation Service (https://jigsaw.w3.org/css-validator/) - for validating CSS code.
-- JSHint (https://jshint.com/) - for validating JavaScript code.
-- PEP8 Code Institute Python Linter: (https://pep8ci.herokuapp.com/) - for validating Python code.
-- Unittest (https://docs.djangoproject.com/en/3.2/topics/testing/overview/) - for Python unit testing
-- Google Chrome Developer Tools - built-in developer tools used to inspect page elements and help debug issues with the website functionality and layout.

 ### Design stages
 - Lucidchart (www.lucidchart.com/) - used to create flowcharts.